gabebw/croniker/README.md

 ## Deploying

-To deploy to staging:

-    ./bin/deploy staging
+Circle will auto-deploy to staging and production after a successful build on the master branch.

-To deploy to production:
+To deploy manually:

-    ./bin/deploy production
+  ./bin/deploy [ staging | production ]